shipwright-io/community/ships/0025-event-driven-builds.md

 1. This feature opens up the possiblility of triggering Build executions for branches which weren't explicitly specified.

-This isn't a risk per se since repo committers would have the permissions needed to push a branch to the repo.
+This isn't a risk per se since only repository committers would have the permissions needed to push branches.
 Therefore, as long as the image is tagged appropriately to indiciate that it is not built off 'main' ( or the branch specified iniially by the user in the `Build`), this should not be a problem.